MicrosoftDocs/security/security-docs/zero-trust/azure-networking-segmentation.md

 Azure Front Door can act as a boundary between the internet and services hosted in Azure.
 Azure Front Door supports [Private Link](/azure/private-link/private-link-overview) connectivity to resources such as Internal Load Balancing (ILB) for VNet access, storage accounts for static websites and blob storage, and Azure App services.
 Azure Front Door is usually done for at-scale deployments.

 Azure Front Door is more than a load balancing service.
 The Azure Front Door infrastructure has DDoS protection built in.
-When caching is enabled, content can be retrieved from the point of presence (POP) locations rather than constantly accessing backend servers.
+When caching is enabled, content can be retrieved from point of presence (POP) locations rather than constantly accessing backend servers.
 When the cache expires, Azure Front Door retrieves the requested resource and updates the cache.
 Rather than end users accessing their servers, Azure Front Door uses Split TCP for two separate connections.
 This not only improves end user experience but prevents malicious actors from accessing resources directly.

 This illustration shows how Azure Front Door provides segmentation between Internet users and Azure resources, which can be in storage accounts.